markhamtrenton/Group-Project-1/README.md

-#Group-Project-1
 OddJobs
+Description
 Come and find all type of Odd Jobs around your local area.
 Submit a bid and stay active.
+App targets construction companies or small crews looking to find jobs or build reputation helping other businesses in the local area.

 Repo:

 Live site:

 Screenshots